Sumatran Rhinoceros

 Habits and Lifestyle

 Sumatran rhinos are solitary animals.
 Males and females both maintain home ranges, which overlap.
 Males have larger territories than females.
 When rhinos do meet on occasion, they do not remain together for very long.
-These animals are well-known for their marking behavior, marking their trails with urine, feces and soil scraps, which act as olfactory and visual signals for passing rhinos.
-These animals are inexhaustible walkers.
+These animals are well-known for their marking behavior, marking their trails with urine, feces, and soil scraps, which act as olfactory and visual signals for passing rhinos.
+Sumatran rhinos are inexhaustible walkers.
+They are fast and agile; they climb mountains easily and comfortably traverse steep slopes and riverbanks.
 They eat before dawn and again before sunset, moving mostly by night.
-In the daytime they are often found in ponds of rainwater or wallows dug out near streams.
-They also make patterned seasonal movements, traveling along hills at the time when the lowlands are flooded, and descending during times of cool and relatively dry weather, returning to the high ground to avoid summer insects, in particular horse flies.
+In the daytime, they are often found in ponds of rainwater or wallows dug out near streams.
+Sumatran rhinos also make patterned seasonal movements, traveling along hills at the time when the lowlands are flooded, and descending during times of cool and relatively dry weather, returning to the high ground to avoid summer insects, in particular, horse flies.

 Seasonal behavior